Service disruptions to East Coast Main Line services on 7/8 January

 Ed Akers, Principal Programme Sponsor, Network Rail, said: “The work taking place in early January is an essential early stage towards delivering the transformation of a digitally signalled East Coast Main Line.
 This will create better journeys on a state-of-the-art, reliable railway, whilst reducing emissions and providing further safety protection.

-“We are sorry for the that this will cause passengers, and I urge people to plan ahead and check before you travel”.
+“We are sorry for the disruption that this will cause passengers, and I urge people to plan ahead and check before you travel”.

 David Horne, Managing Director, LNER, said: “We welcome this investment in a vital project that will bring numerous benefits for our customers.
 It will take our railway into a digital age, helping to transform customer journeys and make rail travel even smoother, more punctual, and more sustainable.”